Achieving vacant possession for our client.

 Sherrards support New York law firm with a Commercial High Court Claim

 The Court found that materials produced in the course of discovery (following an order in the States), could be used in an arbitration being held in London against Dreymoor Fertilisers Overseas PTE Ltd. Discovery had been obtained in order to assist the claimants in pursuing proceedings in multiple jurisdictions.

 The judgment paved the way to allow the discovery to be put into evidence.

 Sherrards Residential Real Estate team complete £5.4m London purchase

 The team advised on a statutory lease extension request, with retrospective licence for alterations as well as other leasehold complexities.
 They also dealt with a third-party lender’s solicitors which was all dealt with and exchanged in a narrow timeframe for our client.

 Mr and Mrs K said “A Great Move.
-Caroline and her team worked very effectively to unwind a difficult set of circumstances to complete a tricky house purchase”.
+The residential team worked very effectively to unwind a difficult set of circumstances to complete a tricky house purchase”.